DylanSkokan/Breadth-First-Tree/README.md

 # Breadth-First-Tree

-For a school project for practice memory allocation, tree traversals, file IO.
+For a school project for practicing memory allocation, tree traversals, file IO.